Last Updated on April 17, 2019 by Katty

 In the middle ages, as with a few other coastal Italian cities, this port city was a starting point for many crusaders.
 The Angevines kings of Naples provided the city with, perhaps, its greatest shining period of glory.
 Later on, in the 16th century, during the war between the French and the Spanish, the city was the site of a historical victory of a small group of Italian knights over the French challengers, in what became known as the disfida di Barletta (“challenge of Barletta”).
 The city has always been held in great importance, illustrated by the fact that it was the capital of its district from 1806 to 1927 and is also now capital of the new province now.
 Later it served as a fortress for the Spanish rulers of southern Italy.

 As with most of the region of the Mezzogiorno, this area was very poor for much of the19th and early 20th centuries.
 The term Mezzogiorno, which literally means “midday”, is commonly used when referring to the southern part of the country along with Sicily.
 Loosely, it would entail the present day regions of Balicata, Calabria, Campania, Puglia, Molise and sometimes Abruzzo, as well as Sicily and Sardinia.

 With the poor conditions that prevailed during this time, the city and area were besieged by various bouts of disease.
 Tuberculosis, pneumonia, small pox malaria and the like were prevalent during this period.
-Cholera outbreaks were common as well, taking place at various time during the 1800's and early 1900's.
+Cholera outbreaks were common as well, taking place at various times during the 1800’s and early 1900’s.
 The worst of these incidents occurred in 1910, when bacillus killed tens of thousands in southern Italy.